garrandall/popular-music-data/tracks/sacrifices-drake-2-chainz-young-thug.md

 Moved on from the election
 Introduced her to the plug
 Can't believe they tried to take the connection
-Ooh, girl, you a blessin', fine ass, be finessin' Yeah, I love my fans
+Oh, girl, you a blessin', fine ass, be finessin'
+Yeah, I love my fans
 But I don't wanna take pictures in the restroom
 Drench God with the 6 God, point guard and the two guard